 Slow, quiet breathing helps relax the body and mind and ease pain.
 You can show your loved one how to do this: Lie or sit with one hand on your belly and take a deep, slow breath.
 Imagine filling a balloon in your belly with air.
 Then breathe out, as if you're letting all the air out of the balloon.
 Think of breathing out stressful thoughts and breathing in relaxation.
 Aim for about six long, deep breaths a minute.

 This can be as simple as a foot, back, or hand rub.
 With your whole hand, the heel of your hand, or your fingertips, apply gentle pressure in slow, steady, circular movements.
 Warm oil or lotion may help.
 Massage in one area for 10 seconds first to see if it feels good.
-Notice if he prefers a light stroke or a firm one.
+Notice if they prefer a light stroke or a firm one.
 It shouldn’t cause pain.

 Ask your loved one’s doctor what nonprescription pain medicines are OK to use, if needed.
 Acetaminophen is probably the safest for mild to moderate pain.
 Never use more than your doctor recommends, because it can cause liver damage and other side effects.
 And check to make sure the person is not taking other drugs that have acetaminophen as an ingredient.
 This is a common problem.